holtzy/Unics/README.md

 Local installation
 --------
-Since local use shows problems for microsoft users, you can install the Genetic Map Comparator on your machine.
+You can install the app on your machine.

 **1.** Download the whole repository